Next Home Contact

 Before Art School

-Pre-Book Art 1975-1977: I still possess a small number of early comics dating from grade school around 1966.
-These are discussed on the last page of my Comics Portfolio, which can be accessed through my Comics Portal.
+Pre-Book Art 1975-1977: I still possess a small number of early comics dating from grade school around 1967.
+These are discussed on the last page of my Comics Portfolio.
 Other types of drawings at this time included fictitious rock stars, monsters, and doodles.
 These last examples were made in my late teens when I drew very little.

 artbook drawing